 - After the first week: Your body no longer harbors any remnants of drugs or alcohol.
 Your cravings are now behavioral, psychological, and emotional – not physical.
 Drug and alcohol addiction treatment therapies will provide you with coping mechanisms and skills to proceed with your recovery.

 What Happens During Detox

 You might also be wondering about what to expect from the actual detox treatment.
-The first thing you should understand is that your detox might not look the same as someone else’s.
-This could be due to how long you abused alcohol, as well as the other factors already mentioned.
-However, it is still possible to have a basic understanding of how long it takes to detox and what happens during each stage.
+You should first understand that your detox might not look the same as someone else’s.
+This could be due to how long you abused alcohol or drugs, as well as other factors.